apacheignite/documentation/marshalling/page-memory.md

   "title": "On-heap Caching"
 }
 [/block]
-Page memory is an off-heap memory that allocates all the memory regions outside of Java heap and stores cache entries there.
+Ignite Virtual Memory is an off-heap memory that allocates all the memory regions outside of Java heap and stores cache entries there.
 However, you can enable on-heap caching for the cache entries by setting `org.apache.ignite.configuration.CacheConfiguration.setOnheapCacheEnabled(...)` to `true`.

 On-heap caching is useful for scenarios when you do a lot of cache reads on server nodes that work with cache entries in the [binary form](doc:binary-marshaller) or invoke cache entries' deserialization.
 For instance, this might happen when a distributed computation or deployed service gets some data from caches for further processing.
 [block:callout]